You are here history of painters >Pre-Raphaelite

 cause of death - cancer

 The term Pre-Raphaelites refers to High Renaissance artist Raphael.
-Some members of the PRB referred to Raphael's work utter rubbish and criticized his decadent themes and depraved lifestyle.
-Raphael died of syphilis and was known as a drunkard and carouser.
-They took particular issue with Raphael's leering cherubs and sneering angels.
+Some members of the PRB referred to Raphael's work as utter rubbish and criticized his decadent themes and fun loving lifestyle.
+Raphael died of syphilis and was known as a pleasure loving libertine.
+Some painters took particular issue with Raphael's leering cherubs and sensual Virgin Mary.
 John Ruskin, famous Victorian Art Critic and major influence on the PRB warned "We live in an age of base conceit and baser servility—an age whose intellect is chiefly formed by pillage, and occupied in desecration; one day mimicking, the next destroying, the works of all the noble persons who made its intellectual or art life possible to it:—an age without honest confidence enough in itself to carve a cherry-stone with an original fancy, but with insolence enough to abolish the solar system, if it were allowed to meddle with it.
-In the midst of all this, you have to become lowly and strong" Dante Rossetti and the other (PRB) artists embraced the artistic style of Ambrogio Lorenzetti, Paolo Veneziano, Andrea del Verrocchio and Giotto Bondone The (PRB) felt that these painters infused their works with drama, godliness and sacred themes.
+In the midst of all this, you have to become lowly and strong"

 John William Waterhouse's favorite subject matter